Phoenix Biomedical Campus

-The Phoenix Bioscience Core (PBC), formerly the Phoenix Biomedical Campus, is a city-owned, 30-acre urban bioscience and medical education and research campus located in downtown Phoenix, Arizona.
+The Phoenix Bioscience Core (PBC), formerly the Phoenix Biomedical Campus, is a city-owned, 30-acre (12 hectares) urban bioscience and medical education and research campus located in downtown Phoenix, Arizona.
 It comprises public and private academic, clinical and research organizations.
-It is the only site where you will find all 3 of Arizona’s public universities in one location conducting and collaborating in research.
+It is the only site where all 3 of Arizona’s public universities (Arizona State University (ASU), Northern Arizona University (NAU), and the University of Arizona (UofA)) conduct and collaborate in research in one location.

 Overview

-As the 5th largest city in the United States, Phoenix boasts institutes of excellence in precision medicine, genomics, molecular medicine, cancer research, healthcare analytics and others.
-Nowhere is this more concentrated than on the Phoenix Biomedical Campus.
 The city-owned Phoenix Biomedical Campus (PBC) is a 30-acre, urban medical and bioscience campus with more than 1.7 million square-feet of biomedical-related research, academic, and clinical facilities with plans for more than 6 million square-feet at build out.
 It was established in 2004 by an initiative between City of Phoenix, Arizona State University, University of Arizona, and Arizona Board of Regents to expand medical education and research in the Phoenix metropolitan area.
 It is part of a broader series of medical centers, hospitals and research institutes present in the Phoenix healthcare cluster.